cjm715/deeprl-reacher/README.md

 ## Getting Started

+1. Clone this repository with the command `git clone https://github.com/cjm715/Udacity-drln-p2.git` or simply download as a zip folder by using the green button labeled 'clone or download' on this page.
+Note that there is no need to separately download the Unity environment.
+The necessary files are included in the repo.

-1. Make sure you have the following python library dependencies:
+2. Make sure you have the following python library dependencies:
     - pytorch
     - numpy
     - unityagents
     - matplotlib
     - jupyter notebook

-2. Clone this repository with the command `git clone https://github.com/cjm715/Udacity-drln-p2.git` or simply download as a zip folder by using the green button labeled 'clone or download' on this page.
-Note that there is no need to separately download the Unity environment.
-The necessary files are included in the repo.

-## Instructions
+If you have virtual environments or conda environments.
+You can handle these dependencies by creating an environment with Python 3.6 and running the command `pip install -r requirements.txt`.

-Run jupyter notebook and open `project2.ipynb`.
+3. Run jupyter notebook and open `project2.ipynb`.